 The main responsibilities of E-Comm are:

-- Developing and implementing a wide-area radio system
+- Developing and implementing a tri-service emergency radio system

 - Maintaining a post-disaster facility